MicrosoftDocs/windows-dev-docs/hub/apps/design/style/xaml-theme-resources.md

 </ResourceDictionary>
 ```

 Notice that the [{ThemeResource} markup extension](/windows/uwp/xaml-platform/themeresource-markup-extension) is still used in the "HighContrast" dictionary instead of [{StaticResource} markup extension](/windows/uwp/xaml-platform/staticresource-markup-extension).
 This situation falls under the exception given earlier in the guidelines.
-Most of the brush values that are used for the "HighContrast" theme are using color choices that are globally controlled by the system, but exposed to XAML as a specially-named resource (those prefixed with ‘SystemColor’ in the name).
+Most of the brush values that are used for the "HighContrast" theme are using color choices that are globally controlled by the system, but exposed to XAML as a specially-named resource (those prefixed with 'SystemColor' in the name).
 The system enables the user to set the specific colors that should be used for their high contrast settings through the Ease of Access Center.
 Those color choices are applied to the specially-named resources.
-The XAML framework uses the same theme changed event to also update these brushes when it detects they’ve changed at the system level.
+The XAML framework uses the same theme changed event to also update these brushes when it detects they've changed at the system level.
 This is why the {ThemeResource} markup extension is used here.